I was fortunate to be able to correspond with Alice Miller after I read her books. Here are selected letters that we wrote to one another.

 I myself am now in Germany, where my father was born, and where the ideas of authority and discipline are still unquestionable entrenched in most of the people.
 It has given me much practice in guarding my autonomous stance, although I DO miss the interchange with other like-minded people.
 Hence, my writing to you, and you look so sympathetic in your photo, I thought it would be worth the try.

 What I felt in arguing with this forum moderator was the same frustration that I felt as a child with my father, when NO MATTER what I did I would be seen and treated as “guilty as charged” even though I’d not the SLIGHTEST idea what they were talking about.
-I have learned to give myself in ALL aspects of life the constitutionally-guaranteed “assumption of innocence” in all these matters, and today I was thinking about just HOW MUCH energy I needed to expend as a child warding off my parents ‘and siblings´ constant fault-finding-like living in a court room, or a penal colony.
+I have learned to give myself in ALL aspects of life the constitutionally-guaranteed “assumption of innocence” in all these matters, and today I was thinking about just HOW MUCH energy I needed to expand as a child warding off my parents ‘and siblings´ constant fault-finding-like living in a courtroom, or a penal colony.

 One more thing about the “public discourse” to which you referred.
 During the run-up to the Iraq war, I met a guy at the Rathaus Schöneberg in Berlin, (the place where JFK gave his famous “Ich bin ein Berlner” speech, and met a guy, Scott Ridder, who was on Hans Blix’s inspection team in Iraq, and he told us that they were allowed to go ANYWHERE they wanted to all over the country with unlimited access and that there were NO weapons of mass destruction.
 I knew from the beginning that it was a scam, so the CIA didn’t?
 It just proves as you said that people and politicians will go looking for “Bogeymen” rather than face the REAL threats and dangers that they ONCE were in.